crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/README.md

 #### Testing from an outsider vs insider perspective: A modern emphasis

 The classification of penetration tests by entry point as noted by Palmer (2001) remains a useful way to scope assessments.
-However, the specific vectors have evolved with technology.
+However, the specific attack vectors have evolved with technology.
 Modern tests can be categorized from both outsider (no initial access) and insider (some level of initial access) perspectives:

 - External network testing: This simulates an attacker from the internet targeting an organization's public-facing presence.
 The scope has expanded from just border firewalls and web servers to include cloud workloads, APIs, and misconfigured public cloud storage (e.g., S3 buckets).
 The goal is to breach the external perimeter and gain an initial foothold.
 - Internal network testing: This simulates an attack from inside the network, such as from a compromised employee device or a malicious insider.
 In a modern context, this tests the principles of Zero-Trust architecture.
 The objective is to defeat internal segmentation, lateral movement controls, and privilege escalation mechanisms to access critical data and systems.